 How to Uninstall ReShade

-ReShade is a customizable plugin that allows you to add post-processing graphical effects (like ambient occlusion and color correction) to games that don't support those options by default -- including Skyrim or PLAYERUNKNOWN'S BATTLEGROUNDS.
-Many players have used this software with great success.
-But others are running into trouble with it -- especially when they try to uninstall ReShade.
+ReShade is a customizable plugin that allows you to add post-processing graphical effects (like ambient occlusion and color correction) to games that don't support those options by default, and can be used with most PC games.
+Many players have used this software with great success, but those who are done with the program might have trouble figuring out how to uninstall ReShade.

 In this short guide, we're going to go over what this third-party software can add to your games, and how you can uninstall it if you decide that it simply isn't right for you.